Iranian Enlightenment: Amir Kabir reforms

-Amir Kabir became prime minister for Naser al-Din Shah Qajar in 1848.
-He launched a plan for reform in Iran, including the establishment of Dar ul-Fonun, the establishment of the newspaper Vaqayeʿ-ye Ettefaqiyeh, religious reform, the fight against torture, and social reform.
-The construction of Dar ul-Funun was completed two days after the removal of Amir Kabir, who ordered the recruitment of professors from Europe.
+Amir Kabir became Naser al-Din Shah's first prime minister in 1848.
+He launched a plan for reform in Iran, including the establishment of Dar al-Fonun, the establishment of the newspaper Vaqaye-e Ettefaqiyeh, religious reform, the fight against torture, and social reform.
+The construction of Dar ol-Fonun was completed two days after the removal of Amir Kabir, who ordered the recruitment of professors from Europe.
 The arrival of foreign professors such as Jakob Eduard Polack, Alfred Jean Baptiste Lemaire and Johann Louis Schliemer in Iran and the beginning of their work at Dar ul-Fonun University brought Western science and culture to Iran.
-Mirza Malkam Khan, who was Iran's ambassador to Britain at the time, also returned to Iran to teach at Dar ul-Fonun.
+Mirza Malkam Khan, who was Iran's ambassador to Britain at the time, also returned to Iran to teach at Dar ol-Fonun.

 Amir Kabir made a significant contribution to the development of the Persian language as a modern medium.
 Vaqayeʿ-ye Ettefaqiyeh newspaper became the first modern Iranian newspaper with the publication of world news articles, an events page, a children and adolescents page, and translation of foreign articles.
-After the removal of Amir Kabir, the management fell into the hands of others, but until the newspaper was banned, there was no censorship in articles and news.
+After Amir Kabir's removal, the management fell into the hands of others, but until the newspaper was banned, there was no censorship in articles and news.

 Amir Kabir had many problems with the ulama during his time as prime minister.
 They criticized Amir Kabir for opening the Dar al-Fonun, arguing that teaching in the same traditional way as "Maktab Khaneh" was the best way.
 Although Amir Kabir was the son of a cook and studied secretly, he hated the superstitions and abuses of the ulema.
 When Amir Kabir limited the power of the clergy, Mirza Abdul-qasem Tehrani opposed him and sought sanctuary in the Shah Abdol-Azim Shrine.
 In response, Amir Kabir assaulted the shrine and placed Abdul-qasem Tehrani under house arrest.

 Amir Kabir fought against bribery during his ministry.
 He ordered that the incalculable receipts and unreasonable benefits courtiers and princes received from government agencies be cut off.
-He reduced the king's salary to two thousand tomans a month.
-He ended the corruption of the previous prime minister, Haji Mirza Aqasi.
+He reduced the shah's salary to two thousand tomans a month and ended the corruption of the previous prime minister, Haji Mirza Aqasi.
 He reorganized the tax laws and adjusted the income statement.
 Amir Kabir also confiscated the rights of those who did not pay taxes.

-Amir Kabir's presence in Naser al-Din Shah's court was always opposed by a number of the Shah's relatives, including Malik Jahan Khanom, the Shah's mother and Mirza Aqa Khan Nuri; the efforts of these people eventually led to the dismissal of Amir Kabir from his position.
+Amir Kabir's presence in Naser al-Din Shah's court was always opposed by a number of the Shah's relatives, including Malek Jahan Khanom, the Shah's mother and Mirza Aqa Khan Nuri; the efforts of these people eventually led to the dismissal of Amir Kabir from his position.
 Some courtiers, who saw him as against their own interests, slandered Amir Kabir's claim to kingship.

-Amir Kabir was assassinated on Saturday, January 10, 1852 in the Fin Bathhouse at Kashan.
+Amir Kabir was assassinated on Saturday 10 January 1852 in the Fin Bathhouse at Kashan.